dagle/galore/README.md

 		'nvim-lua/popup.nvim',
 		'nvim-lua/plenary.nvim',
 		'hrsh7th/nvim-cmp',
+		rocks = {'lgi'}, -- or install lgi with your package manager }
 }
-}
 ```
 You need to install **telescope** and **cmp** if you want support for that

-For livesearch support in telescope you need to install [nm-livesearch](https://github.com/dagle/nm-livesearch)

-It also has optional support for the address book mates,  so in stall that for
+It also has optional support for the address book mates,  so install that for
-mates support
+mates support (will be moved to a seperate plugin later)

+After installing do
+:checkhealth galore
+To make sure everything is working

 ## Usage
 After installing galore, you need to add the following to init: